near/docs/docs/api/rpc.md

 </details>

 ### View contract state
-Returns full state of the contract (might be expensive if contract has large state)
+Returns the state of a contract based on the key prefix (encoded to base64).
+Pass an empty string for this param if you would like to return the entire state.
 - method: `query`
 - params:
    - `request_type`: `view_state`